carlyrichmond/rum-record-store/README.md

 1. *rum-records-server*: Java Spring Boot Webflux Application with Elastic Java APM on the [main branch](https://github.com/carlyrichmond/rum-record-store/tree/main) and Open Telemetry on the [otel branch](https://github.com/carlyrichmond/rum-record-store/tree/otel).
 2. *rum-records-react*: JavaScript React UI, connected to *rum-records-server*.
-3. *rum-records-angular*: Angular TypeScript UI, currently under development.
+3. *rum-records-angular*: Angular TypeScript UI, connected to *rum-records-server*.
-4. *rum-records-vanilla*: JavaScript UI application, currently under development.

 Each UI component also has a corresponding e2e, or end-to-end, testing suite, implemented using [Cypress](https://www.cypress.io/) and postfixed with e2e.
 For example, the e2e suite for *rum-records-react* is *rum-records-react-e2e*.